mtamminen/taitotalo_projekti/raportti_server01.md

 # Do the same thing, but using the option name
 dhcp-option=option:router,172.19.20.2

+# The DHCP server needs somewhere on disk to keep its lease database.
+# This defaults to a sane location, but if you want to change it, use
+# the line below.
+dhcp-leasefile=/var/lib/dnsmasq/dnsmasq.leases

 # Set the DHCP server to authoritative mode.
 In this mode it will barge in
 # and take over the lease for any client which broadcasts on the network,
 # whether it has a record of the lease or not.
 This avoids long timeouts